kirby-deprecated-plugins/kirby-sync/docs/troubleshooting.md

 ### Use the latest versions

 Make sure you are using at least PHP 7 and Kirby 2.5.5.
-Also make sure you have the latest version of the plugin.
+Also make sure you have the latest version of this plugin.

 ### Make sure the routes work